By Amy Levin-Epstein

 Issue: Early On, They Hit You Like (Two or More) Mack Trucks

-“When you have one baby, you have these wonderful moments of mastery,” says Joan Friedman, Phd, herself a twin and mom of twins, and the author of Emotionally Healthy Twins.
+“When you have one baby, you have these wonderful moments of mastery,” says Dr. Joan A. Friedman, herself a twin and mom of twins, and the author of Emotionally Healthy Twins.
 Unfortunately, adds Joan, with two, once you soothe or feed one, the other one is ready to tear your new confidence down.

 Solution: Friedman advises couples to speak during the pregnancy about a game plan and “make sure you have help.”
 And once the babies are born, be specific about what you need from your husband.
 “Women often wait for their husbands to do something and if they fail, they get mad.
 They have to be absolutely upfront about what they need and ask [for it] in a nice way,” says Friedman, adding that this team effort will pay off for Dad: “With one baby, the mother takes over initially.
 But with twins, there are two babies home at the same time, dad has the opportunity to jump right in and bond.”